 A corporation can’t flow through ordinary income (i.e., interest or foreign income).
-Net income or capital gains from a corporate fund may be paid out to investors as tax-efficient distributions as an ordinary Canadian dividend or a capital gains dividend (which is taxed at 50 per cent as a taxable capital gain).
+Net income or capital gains from a corporate class fund may be paid out to investors as tax-efficient distributions like an ordinary Canadian dividend or a capital gains dividend (which is taxed at 50% as a taxable capital gain).

 Investing in a corporate class fund could be a great choice for your non-registered investments.
-For registered funds, Registered Retirement Savings Plans (RRSPs), Registered Retirement Income Funds (RRIFs), and Tax-Free Savings Accounts (TFSAs) already provide tax-deferred growth.
-Investing in non-registered funds could provide greater potential to accelerate the rate of growth of your portfolio by earning tax-efficient distributions.
+For registered funds, registered retirement savings plans (RRSPs), registered retirement income funds (RRIFs), and tax-free savings accounts (TFSAs) already provide tax-deferred growth.
+Investing in non-registered funds could provide greater potential to accelerate the growth rate of your portfolio by earning tax-efficient distributions.

 Trusts for minors